 Skip to main content

 Diversity is the wellspring of our innovation and our growth engine.
-Hitachi regards personal differences—gender, nationality, work history, age, sexual orientation, and philosophy-as facets of people's individuality.
+Hitachi regards personal differences such as -gender, nationality, race, religion, background, age, and sexual orientation- as well as other differences, as facets of people's individuality.
 By respecting our employees' individualities and positioning them as an advantage, Hitachi frames its diversity and inclusion as conducive to both the individual's and the company's sustainable growth.
-With strong teamwork and broad experience in the global market, we will meet our customers' needs.
+With a diverse workforce, strong teamwork and broad experience in the global market, we will meet our customers' needs.

 Since the 1990s, we have been at the social forefront, supporting women and other members of our multifaceted workforce.
 This includes setting up systems to help balance work with child and nursing care.
 Entering Phase 3 of our diversity management roadmap, we are embracing diversity as a management strategy under the initiative slogan "Diversity for the Next 100."
 This means creating an environment where women and other members of our varied workforce can use their skills in leadership and business management.

 The Diversity Development Project, launched in fiscal 2006 under the president's direct control, was replaced in fiscal 2009 with the Diversity & Inclusion Development Center, which currently operates under the direct supervision of the Human Capital Group of Hitachi, Ltd.